Choose a type

 Doctors often use a system called the revised International Prognostic Scoring System (IPSS-R).
 It divides MDS into 5 risk groups:

-Your haematologist may use other risk groups to describe your MDS.
+Your haematologist may use other definitions of risk groups to describe the MDS.

 The best treatment for you will depend on: